GitMirroring/gnuboot/site/docs/install/index.md

 default (but in that setup, SeaBIOS can be used if you want to use an add-on graphics card, e.g. on KCMA-D8, KGPE-D16, GA-G41M-ES2L)

+**This means that on desktop hardware such as KCMA-D8, KGPE-D16, G43T-AM3, GA-G41M-ES2L and others, you can use either the internal GPU or an add-on PCI-E graphics card.
+Simply use a ROM image that starts with SeaBIOS, and you can use both.
+On desktop/server hardware, libgfxinit simply means that you CAN use the internal graphics chip, but you don't have to; external add-on GPUs will also still work!
+However, if libgfxinit is enabled, that disables coreboot from loading/executing PCI option ROMs which means you MUST use SeaBIOS if you wish to use the add-on cards!**

 ### libgfxinit

 In this setup, on supported systems, coreboot's own native video initialization